We may earn affiliate commissions for the recommended products. Learn more.

 • Privacy benefits: enhanced tracking protection

-Setup.
-Simply download Brave Browser and navigate to Twitch.
-Shields are enabled by default, though you can adjust settings under the shield icon in the address bar.
+In terms of setup, simply download Brave Browser and navigate to Twitch.
+The Shields feature is enabled by default, though you can adjust settings under the shield icon in the address bar.

 Firefox Enhanced Tracking Protection

-Firefox's privacy-focused approach blocks advertisers' tracking mechanisms and some display advertisements.
+Firefox's Enhanced Tracking Protection tool blocks advertisers' tracking mechanisms and some display advertisements.
 Like Brave, it struggles with Twitch's embedded video ads but handles peripheral advertising content.
 However, note that it might not always work.

 Configuration steps: